lyang420/air-pollution-data/README.md

 ### Repository Organization

-Currently, the repository has six folders.
+Currently, the repository has seven folders.
 Five of them (`figure-1`, `figure-2`, `figure-s3`, `figure-s4` and `figure-s5`) stores plots that correspond to those seen in the study, as well as the Python scripts written to generate them.
 The sixth folder (`baltimore-figures`) contains plots of the same style as those seen in the study, but which display data relevant to Baltimore City.
+The seventh folder (`notes`) contains a map of the HOLC grades prescribed in the 1930s in Baltimore City, and several text files explaining what an HOLC grade is, and how it was determined, as well as more in-depth summaries of the plots in `baltimore-figures`.

 Outside of the folders, there is a `README`, as well as a changelog tracking progress made in the development of this repository.
 There is also a file